yellowmessenger/documentation/docs/cookbooks/voice-as-channel/OBcampaign/setupOBC.md

 1. **User segmentation**: Grouping users based on shared characteristics, such as interests or behaviors, is known as user segmentation.
 There are two types of segments: static segments, which remain constant, and dynamic segments, which update automatically based on user data.
 To send targeted campaigns, you need to have user data grouped into segments in **user360**.
 Segments like product interest or recent purchasers can be created for effective messaging.
     > Follow the steps provided [here](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/user_data_segments/segments_overview) to create and manage user segments
 2. **Events**: an event refers to a recognized occurrence by the bot (asynchronous).
-In **Studio**, there are various events available, such as widget, inbox, engage, integration, user inactivity, schedule, User 360, and custom events, which are used to handle occurrences and perform tasks.
+In **Automation**, there are various events available, such as widget, inbox, engage, integration, user inactivity, schedule, User 360, and custom events, which are used to handle occurrences and perform tasks.
     > Learn more about events and the steps to create custom events [here](https://docs.yellow.ai/docs/platform_concepts/studio/events/event-hub).
 :::